 About Us

-The British Columbia College of Social Workers regulates the social work profession in British Columbia.
+The British Columbia College of Social Workers (BCCSW) regulates the social work profession in British Columbia.
 The duty and objects of the College are to serve and protect the public by superintending the practice of social work in British Columbia.
 The College maintains an online registry of all social workers authorized to practice as Registered Social Workers.
-You may search the online registry by clicking the “Verify a Registrant” button at the top right hand side of this website.
+You may search the online registry by clicking the “Verify a Registrant” button at the top right-hand side of this website.

 Some of the duties of BCCSW are: